 At Shield, our UK employees take all UK public holidays.

-Does the employer have to pay social security?
+Does the US company have to pay social security?
 What does it cover?

 Yes, the employer does have to pay social security in the form of National Insurance contributions and a statutory Workplace Pension contribution.
 For the tax year 2020-21, employers must pay a 13.8% Employers National Insurance (ER NI) on any salary above GBP 702 per month.
 The salary includes allowances.
 The Employer’s Workplace Pension contribution is 3%.